elopio/docs/source/includes/_callAPI.md

 #### augur.api.Market.needsMigration({ market }[, callback])

-Returns wether the specific `market` needs to be migrated to a new branch or not.
+Returns wether the specific `market` needs to be migrated to a new universe or not.
 Returns `1` if true, `0` if false.

 #### augur.api.Market.shouldCollectReportingFees({ market }[, callback])